 The Norway-America Association (NORAM) is a small non-profit organization founded in 1919 by the American-Scandinavian Foundation and Norwegians Worldwide.
-The organizations wished to create a foundation that would support en encourage educational exchange between Norway and the US.
+The organizations wished to create a foundation that would support and encourage educational exchange between Norway and the US.
 The foundation was originally named the Norway-America Fund, and was launched in September 1919.
 King Haakon VII accepted to be the royal patron, and the organization has been honored with a royal patron since then.

-In 1946, the Norway-America Fund, Amerika-komiteen and Foreningen for Samarbeid mellom De Forente Stater og Norge, merge forces and became what is known today as the Norway-America Association.
+In 1946, the Norway-America Fund, Amerika-komiteen and Foreningen for Samarbeid mellom De Forente Stater og Norge, merged forces and became what is known today as the Norway-America Association.
 The mission is stated in the first paragraph of the by-laws: “The aim of the Association is to advance the cultural and practical cooperation between Norway on the one side and the United States of America and Canada on the other.
-Particular emphasis shall be placed on providing the Association with a nationwide character”.
+Particular emphasis shall be placed on providing the Association with a nationwide character.”